geoffgould.net

 At this same Valley Forge convention, we found ourselves latched onto by a central Jersey woman who insisted we call her Kitty.
 She insisted that the lot of us stay for a weekend at her home for a Doctor Who themed weekend.
 That had its share of disasters, but that's a whole other [albeit amusing] story.

 Over the next few months and at conventions we attended, Kitty maintained her attempts to steer the group in Her Own Course.
 Individuals (and the group as a whole) nearly had no say in anything we could do, particularly at conventions.
-At one point when I put up with her controlling way and declined [refused] a "request" she made [demanded], she began telling my friends (behind my back) that she felt "... the Master has gotten to him...", as though I was being evil by not cow towing to her every whim.
+At one point when I'd finally had it putting up with her controlling way and declined [refused] a "request" she made [demanded], she began telling my friends (behind my back) that she felt "... the Master has gotten to him...", as though I was being evil by not cow towing to her every whim.
 Of course, Dan and Dave and all immediately brought this to my attention, to our mutual hilarity.

 Term coined by David Lee Gold and Young Dan Clement.